Ivenyang/cocos-docs/manual/framework/native/scripting/javascript/jsb_manually/en.md

 });
 ```

-If you see following result in console, congratulations you made it!
+If you see following result in output windows, congratulations you made it!

 ![logInfo](src/logInfo.png)